lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 Save container commit
 ---------------------

-From 22.09, Backend.AI now support container commit feature.
-Since one or more sessions correspond to spawned container when executed, container commit will save all information stored in sessions.
-When you click the download button in control pane of ``RUNNING`` session, you can see the information of container, corresponds to the selected row(session).
+From 22.09, Backend.AI supports container commit feature.
+Commiting a ``RUNNING`` session will save the current state of the main container as a new image.
+Clicking the commit button in the control pane of ``RUNNING`` session will display a dialog to show the information of the session.
+After checking the information, you can click the confirmation button to convert the container to a new image.

 .. image:: container_commit.png
    :width: 350
    :align: center
    :alt: Container commit confirmation

-After clicking commit button in the dialog, Backend.AI internally requests docker to create container commit as ``tar.gz`` to be stored into specified path.
-Please note that It's not available to access directly in your local environment.
-Stored commit is saved to the agent node.
+After clicking commit button in the dialog, Backend.AI internally requests Docker to create a new image as ``tar.gz`` to be stored into a specific host path.
+Please note that it's not available to access directly in your local environment.
+Users need to contact the administrator to get the image file.

 .. image:: container_commit_ongoing.png
   :align: center
   :alt: Container commit ongoing

 .. note::
    Currently, Backend.AI supports container commit when session is ``INTERACTIVE`` mode only.
-During container commit progress, you may not be able to terminate the session to prevent unexpected error on container commit.
-   If you want to stop ongoing container commit, please check the session, and force-terminate the session.
+During container commit process, you may not be able to terminate the session to prevent unexpected error.
+If you want to stop the ongoing process, please check the session, and force-terminate the session.

 .. _optimizing-accelerated-computing: